Recruitment - Frequently Asked Questions

 What type of vacancies do you deal with?

 Optima UK have experts recruiting temporary, interim, contract and permanent positions ranging from skilled workers through to senior executives.
-We work across all sectors, but major in the technical, manufacturing, engineering industries and also procurement and supply chain.
+We work across all sectors, but major in the manufacturing, engineering, finance & accounting and also procurement and supply chain.

 Is there a fee to register with Optima UK?